-Since the coronavirus is very much still happening, although Australia seems to be handling it fairly well, traveling is still a bit of a hassle because of the restrictions.
-Good thing virtual tours are now widely used and available for people to enjoy the world even at the comfort and seclusion of their homes.
+Since the coronavirus is very much still happening, although Australia seems to be handling it fairly well, travelling is still a bit of a hassle because of the restrictions.
+Good thing virtual tours are now widely used and available for people to enjoy the world even in the comfort and seclusion of their homes.
 Australia, for one, is a great country to explore.
 So while you’re still stuck at your house and can’t plan a real getaway, sit back and take these virtual tours for now.
 It may as well be a great travel appetizer to dig.

 Great Barrier Reef